June-Skeeter/FinalProjects_GEOS270/docs/Proposal.md

 * Preliminary analysis plans
 * Whether you intend to submit a written report or a presentation.

-Submit your proposal by **Monday November 22nd at 2pm**.
+Submit your proposal by .
 Some things to think about when formulating your project proposal:

 * Is the project ambitious enough?
 Or is it overly ambitious?
 Would be difficult to complete in the time remaining in the semester?
 	* Your project should be more than a repeat of one of the labs and should incorporate additional analysis.